linuxmao-org/VL1-emulator/README.md

 sudo make install  # to install in system directories, or make install-user  # to install in the home directory
 ```

+## Changelog

+**development**

+- edited the picture to remove the brand name of the original instrument
+- supported automation recording
+- added tooltips to facilitate reading
+- changed parameter domains to be human-readable
+- fixed handling of calculator and ADSR memory, on a locale which uses "," as decimal separator
+- immediate handling of MIDI messages, without a buffer
+- resolved potential out-of-bound memory accesses
+- supported multiple instances in the same host
+- supported some new platforms and formats

+**v1.0.?.?**

+- imported upstream source code
+- relicensed to `CC0-1.0 or MIT` by the author PolyValens